Special Care For Children

 Following these instructions may prevent delays or cancellation of the surgery.

-Children may have formula up until six (6) hours prior to their arrival, breast milk up until four (4) hours prior to arrival, and clear liquids up until two (2) hours prior to arrival (water, apple juice, pop/soft drinks or Kool-Aid; NO milk or orange juice.)
+Children may have formula up until six (6) hours prior to their arrival, breast milk up until four (4) hours prior to arrival, and clear liquids up until two (2) hours prior to arrival (water or apple juice only; NO MILK OR ANYTHING ELSE.)

 Children must not eat anything for eight (8) hours before their arrival.
 Please do not allow them to suck on candy or swallow toothpaste before surgery.